SamanthaBooth81/clay_and_fire/README.md

 All wireframes were created using [Balsamiq](https://balsamiq.com/).

 Clay & Fire Jewellery Wireframes for Mobile, Tablet and Desktop devices can be viewed [here](assets/documents/wireframes.pdf).
+I didn't add wireframes for the favourites page as it was based on the same template at the products page.

 # Marketing Strategies